eegg/school-policies-and-procedures/src/equal-opportunities.rst

 Ethnicity
 `````````

-We actively discourage bullying and name calling.
-In the event of such activity, the parents of both children are informed immediately and we discuss appropriate action with them.
-A member of staff would talk to the child and explain that the behaviour was unkind.
-We would take into the account the maturity of the child.
-The parent of the child would be told of his inappropriate behaviour and we would work together to remedy the situation.

-At the nursery we value and respect all racial origins, religions, cultures and languages.
-Each child is valued as an individual, without racial or gender stereotyping.
-We endeavour to provide access and facilities for children with special educational needs.
-All play equipment is selected to show positive images of all races, cultures and disabilities and to avoid racial or sexist stereotyping.
-Our good practice enables children to develop positive attitudes to differences in race, culture, language and gender.
+* When selecting play equipment,
+  it should avoid stereotyping
+  and represent all `identity groups`_ fairly.

 Origin
 ``````

+* all crucial documents
+  are made available in multiple languages.

 Achievement
 ```````````

 * setting suitable learning challenges;
 * responding to children’s diverse learning needs;
 * overcoming potential barriers to learning and assessment for individuals and groups of children;
 * providing other curricular opportunities outside the Early Years Foundation Stage to meet the needs of individuals or groups of children.

 We achieve educational inclusion by continually reviewing what we do, through asking ourselves these key questions: